-- Attend the chapel program. - Notify the Cooper School of Missions office (Lawrence Rm.
-112) of his/her attendance immediately after the conclusion of the chapel program. - Present a written excuse from the professor to the Cooper School of Missions office by 4:00 p.m.
-Wednesday of that same week. - Complete a chapel attendance card or attendance sheet.
+- Attend the chapel program. - Notify the department of biblical studies office (Lawrence Rm.
+112) of his/her attendance immediately after the conclusion of the chapel program. - Present a written excuse from the professor to the department of biblical studies office by 4:00 p.m.
+Friday of that same week. - Complete a chapel attendance card or attendance sheet.